icyrizard/alanode-express-boiler/README.md

-# alanode-express-boiler
+# Alanode Express Boiler
-An extensive boilerplate for NodeJS
+An extensive boilerplate for NodeJS and Express, with Prisma ORM.
+Offering Authentication, Authorization, Validation, Sanitization, Error Handling, Logging, and Environmental Configuration.

 # Node.js, Express, and Prisma Boilerplate